 The property you plan to buy must be in Canada, suitable, and available for owner-occupied, full-time, and all-year occupancy.
 The home cannot be used as an investment property but only for residing.

-How Do I Apply For First Time Home Buyer Incentive
+Applying For The First Time Home Buyer Incentive (FTHBI)

 When you have been pre-approved for a mortgage, found your dream home, and determined that you are eligible for the First Time Home Buyer Incentive, you can apply.